loganhasson/pushstream-and-ruby/README.md

-# Real-time data with nginx pushstream module and Ruby
+# Real-time data with the nginx Push Stream Module and Ruby

 In the world of real-time data, the WebSocket protocol is gaining steam as the preferred implementation.
 It's baked into event-driven servers like Node.js, and allows for easy bi-directional data transfer.
 However, there are other equally viable alternatives, such as long polling and server-sent events.
 Because each of these strategies has benefits in different situations, using an architecture up front that allows for seamlessly switching between them is a great way to reduce headaches down the road.
 An nginx server with the pushstream module fits this bill to a T. It's a robust server that can handle significant load without breaking a sweat--in fact, [Disqus](https://disqus.com/) runs its service using a relatively small architecture that [utilizes only 5 nginx pushstream servers](http://highscalability.com/blog/2014/4/28/how-disqus-went-realtime-with-165k-messages-per-second-and-l.html)--and getting one up and running isn't a huge undertaking.

-In this post, we'll set up an nginx pushstream server and see how we can use it as the real-time layer for a Rails application.
+In this post, we'll set up an nginx push stream server and see how we can use it as the real-time layer for a Rails application.

 ## Part I - What are websockets, longpolling, and server-sent events?

-Before we get down to brass tacks and actually set up and use an nginx pushstream server, it'll be useful to understand the differences between the three protocols it supports.
+Before we get down to brass tacks and actually set up and use an nginx push stream server, it'll be useful to understand the differences between the three protocols it supports.

 ### WebSocket